paragi/rocket-store/README.md

 However the terms are very lose and flexible, compared to SQL.

 ### Record
 A record is an arbitrary chunk of data in the form of a PHP array or a scalar variable.
-There are no fixed structure or definition.
+(A loose equivalent to a SQL row) There are no fixed structure or definition.
 They don't have to be alike at all.
-(It is a loose equivalent of a SQL row)

 ### Collection
 Records are grouped into named collections.
-There can be as many records in a collection and collections in your data storage area as your filesystem can handle. >1.000.000
+(Like a SQL table) There can be as many records in a collection and collections in your data storage area as your filesystem can handle. >1.000.000
-(It's like a SQL table)

 ### Keys
 All records must have a unique key.
 A Key is a string of “legal characters” It is often a combination of values from the record, or an auto incremented sequence, or both.